 - Eco-Friendly Limestone-based neoprene

 The Mutant is probably the longest running wetsuit model on this list and over the years O’Neill has perfected this versatile offering.
+For 2019 O’Neill has upgraded it with TB3 and TB3x Neoprene, and a new thickness of 4.5/3.5.
 This is the wetsuit you want if you’re not 100% into wearing a hood all the time.
-The Mutant comes with two different zip in attachments.
+The Mutant Legend comes with two different zip in attachments.
 One a hood, and the other a regular neck piece(no hood).
 Because of the closure system having overlapping layers and a zipper attachment, you get a super watertight wetsuit whether you’re using the hood or the regular neck.

 Besides this exclusive hood-optional feature, taking a look at the rest of the Mutant’s specs you’ll find it’s a solid high-end wetsuit.
-100% fluid seam welded on the exterior, with wind blocking smooth skin on the front and back panels, as well as a technobutter air firewall liner in key areas, this is a watertight and super warm 4/3 wetsuit.
-The neoprene they use is not quite O’Neill’s highest end TB3, however, the Ultra Flex DS used is all you could ask for, especially when paired with the great fit O’Neill is known for.
+100% fluid seam welded on the exterior, with wind blocking smooth skin on the front and back panels, as well as a technobutter air firewall liner in key areas, this is a watertight and super warm 4/3 wetsuit (technically 4.5mm/3.5mm).
+The TB3 neoprene has been a top neoprene in the wetsuit game for years, and the TB3x that is found in the shoulders of this wetsuit is the most flexible out there, making this suit a great performer when it comes to paddling and comfort.

-All in all, this is a great wetsuit that is priced about $100 below the top of the line suits on the market, though the main selling point is the detachable hood system that allows you to have two wetsuits in one.
+All in all, this is a high end wetsuit that is priced a bit below the top of the line suits on the market, and a great selling point is the detachable hood system that allows you to have two wetsuits in one.

 Highlights & Features